samasargent/HTML-and-CSS-Projects/README.md

 ### Seattle Musicals Site

-This page is an example home for promoting musicals that will be in Seattle based on a local drive-in theater.
+This page is an example home for promoting musicals that will be in Seattle.
 It's styled using CSS and contains a navbar, a modal gallery of images and a pop-up contact form.